Leavenworth, Washington: Geography

+Leavenworth is situated in the Cascade Mountains at an elevation of 1,168 ft above sea level and is surrounded by mountains that range from 5,000 to 8,000 ft in height.
+The city lies along the Wenatchee River near its confluence with Icicle Creek.
 According to the United States Census Bureau, the city has a total area of 1.25 sqmi, of which, 1.23 sqmi is land and 0.02 sqmi is water.